syncfusion-content/blazor-docs/blazor/diagram/ports/interaction.md

 ## How to draw connector from the port

-Diagram provides the support to draw the connector in the port.
-By default, the connector segment type is set to  [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal)
+The Diagram provides the support to draw the connector in the port.
+By default, the connector segment type is set to [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal).

 The following code explains how to draw the connector by using the port constraints.